Answered By: Cindy Schmidt

 The McGoogan Library licenses several resources that may contain the needed information.

-1. Go to LexiComp.
+1. Go to "UpToDate LexiDrug" (see link below these instructions).
 Use the "More Clinical Tools" drop-down to select "Indexes"

-3. Select one of the "Lexi-Drug" databases or the "AHFS DI" as the book/database you wish to search.
+2. Scroll down to one of the "Lexi-Drugs" databases or the "AHFS DI" as the book/database index you wish to view.

-4. Click on the "Pharmacologic/Therapeutic Category" link in Lexi-Drugs (or similar link in AHFS DI)
+3. Click on the "Pharmacologic/Therapeutic Category" link in "Lexi-Drugs" index (or similar link in AHFS DI index)

 B. Clinical Pharmacology also provides lists of drugs within a class that are approved for use in the U.S.